Back to the Secret Garden

-Back to the Secret Garden is a 2001 family fantasy film.
+Back to the Secret Garden is a 2000 family fantasy film.
 Produced for television, the film serves as a sequel to the 1987 Hallmark Hall of Fame film, The Secret Garden.
-It contains some of the previous characters such as Lady Mary and Sir Colin Craven, who are now married, and Martha Sowerby, who is now the mistress of Misselthwaite Manor, which has become an orphanage for children whose parents died in World War II.
+Directed Michael Tuchner, with a story by Joe Wiesenfeld and produced by Nick Gillott, it contains some of the previous characters from the first film such as Lady Mary and Sir Colin Craven, who are now married, and Martha Sowerby, who is now the mistress of Misselthwaite Manor, which has become an orphanage for children whose parents died in World War II.
 They had appeared as children in the original story some 40 years earlier, and are now middle aged adults.

 Plot

-In 1946, Lady Mary Craven (Cherie Lunghi) visits an American orphanage, telling the children about an exchange program that will allow one child to travel to England and stay at Misselthwaite Manor, now an orphanage.
+In 1946, 38-year-old Lady Mary Craven (Cherie Lunghi) visits an American orphanage, telling the children about an exchange program that will allow one child to travel to England and stay at Misselthwaite Manor, now an orphanage.
 She meets young Lizzie Buscana (Camilla Belle), who is in the garden trying to take care of her mother's rose bush.
 Lady Mary tells Lizzie about the exchange program and the secret garden, whereupon Lizzie agrees to participate so she can see the garden for herself.

 Lizzie arrives in England and is met at the train station by Martha Sowerby (Joan Plowright), who runs Misselthwaite Manor.
 Lizzie quickly discovers that the children are only allowed to be in the garden on Sunday after church and must be on their best behaviour and not touch anything.

 Making friends with Geraldine, Steven and Robert (Aled Roberts), Lizzie visits the garden after curfew and realizes that she must help it.
 Returning to the manor Lizzie notices a fire in Robert's room, caused by Robert having fallen asleep with a candle still lit.
 After alerting everyone and helping put out the fire, she is questioned by Martha as to why she is still dressed and how she knew there was a fire.
 Lizzie tells Martha about her illicit visit to the garden, and Martha discovers that Lizzie stole the key to the garden.
 Martha discovers that Geraldine told Lizzie about the key, but Martha believes the key should belong to Lizzie, and that the garden has chosen her, instead of Martha, who could not find the door.